Documentation on MQL5: Y_Offset / Standard Library

 Y_Offset (Set Method)

-Sets new value for "Y_Offset" property (the upper left corner) of the CChartObjectBitmap graphical object.
+Sets new value for "Y_Offset" property (the upper left corner) of the CCartObjectBmpLabel graphical object.
 The value is set in pixels relative to the upper left corner of the original image.

 |